sarahwalker10/final-project-sarahwalker10/README.md

 - Give API endpoints a unique path namespace to distinguish them from your HTML path(s) e.g. `/api/endpoint1`, `/api/encpoint2` etc
-- Authentication endpoint that accepts a username and password, and returns a session token
+- Create an authentication endpoint that accepts a username and password, and returns a session token
 - Authenticate to other endpoints via session token in the request header (not as a URL param or in a request body)
 - Use GET requests for API calls that don't change data on the server, and POST requests for API calls that **do** change data on the server
-- Endpoints to create and get channels and messages, and to update a user's last read message in a channel
+- Create endpoints to create and get channels and messages, and to update a user's last read message in a channel
-- Endpoint to return unread message counts for the user for each channel in a single request with a single database query
+- Create an endpoint to return unread message counts for the user for each channel in a single request with a single database query